 Ephesians 5:26-27 declares that the church is sanctified when He has “cleansed her by the washing of water with the Word.
 That He might present the church to Himself in glorious splendor, without spot or wrinkle or any such things that she might be holy and faultless.”

 The grace of the Lord Jesus and the precious blood of Jesus are there to wash away every sin.
 Satan has always used lies and offenses to deceive us, but the Truth of God’s Word exposes the lies of the enemy.
 We must replace the lies with the truth by studying and applying His Word to every area of our life.

-So therefore, break up the stony ground of your heart.
+So, therefore, break up the stony ground of your heart.
 Let the Word of God wash over you and cleanse you.
 Take up the sword of the Spirit (the Word of God) and fight against the enemy of your soul.
-His tactics consists of lies and deception.
+His tactics consist of lies and deception.
 Be aware of his devices and fight the good fight of faith.

 Don’t you think it is time that He receives the reward of His suffering?
 Love can build a bridge.
-That is what the cross is—a bridge, so that sinful man can receive forgiveness and the Father’s love.
+That is what the cross is—a bridge so that that sinful man can receive forgiveness and the Father’s love.

 Below are some Scriptures that deal with offense.
 Please look them up and let the Holy Spirit bring assurance and atonement so that the sweet fellowship with the Lord can be restored to you.

 Mark 4:13-17 Deals with the soil of your heart.
 An offended heart is rocky ground.